What is a minor fault?

 What kind of faults can Minor Fault have?

-The faults can be one to many:
+The faults can be one of the following:

 - Slightly loose parts (screen dust),